 This isn’t a Gary V blog.
 I’m not going to tell you to be grateful because it will give you better sleep or decrease stress.
 I’m not going to position it as a means to an end.
 It’s an end.
 You should be grateful.
 We can go over the benefits of practicing gratitude.
 People who practice gratitude are more compassionate, more optimistic, and more content with themselves and their lives.
 It also gives us the gift of low blood pressure and a stronger immune system.

-The problem with our society is that we don’t live in a space of abundance.
-Everything seems to be a scarce resource.
 We live in a world that needs more things.
 More money, friends, and likes on social media.
 Nothing is ever enough.
 We then base our happiness on our lack.
-We won’t be happy until we have the right partner, or that promotion at work.
+We won’t be happy until we have the right partner or that promotion at work.
 Sorry to tell you that none of this is true.
-Gaining material things don’t make us happy because we end of wanting more of it.
+Gaining material things doesn’t make us happy because we end up wanting more of them.
 This is what’s called the hedonic treadmill effect.
-We want more, we get more, we want more of what we just got.
+We want more, we get more, and we want more of what we just got.

 The only way to stop this cycle that’ll get you absolutely nowhere is gratitude.
-A person who is grateful is able to enjoy their life no matter what stage they are in.
-The ability to give thanks to what they have and not look at what they don’t makes it impossible to receive happiness from external sources.
+A grateful person is able to enjoy their life no matter what stage they are in.
+The ability to give thanks for what they have and not look at what they don’t makes it impossible to receive happiness from external sources.
 Here are some ways to break the cycle:

 Be Grateful for Each Day